xiaoxuan010/XUANBlog/source/about/index.md

 {% link https://github.com/xiaoxuan010/eeg4asd-backend %}

 A backend service for the EEG4ASD project, built with Spring Boot and MySQL.
 It provides RESTful APIs for user management, file/data handling, and deep learning model integration.
 It uses JWT authentication, role-based access control, and a RabbitMQ message queue to connect the Java backend with Python services for EEG data analysis.
+Besides, we also implemented integration with AliCloud LLM services for AI report generation.

 I implemented the entire backend, including primary architecture design, [API design](https://apidoc.astralbridge.space/), database schema design, and DevOps server maintenance.

 Initial development: August 2024.
+This backend was part of the _Brain-Computer Interface Assistive Medical System for Autism Integrating Temporal-Spatial Perception and Spatio-Temporal Frequency Domain Information_ project (No.T244412IY), which won the third prize in the Guangdong Provincial Competition of the 19th Cross-Strait and Hong Kong, Macao College Students' Computer Innovation Competition (2024).

 ### Dry Helper (Frontend)